 As We See It: Contemporary Native American Photographers considered how photography can communicate personal perspectives on identity and place.
 This exhibition combined landscapes, portraiture and appropriated images to consider how photography can offer a new perspective on the world and the process of photography.
 For the artists in As We See It, the media of still photography serves as a means to accomplish their goals, whether describing environmental issues or creating connections in Native North America.
 Each image provided an example for how photography can form a dialog, allowing for the possibility of conversation.
 These pieces reframed the relationship between the photographer and the photographer’s subject.
 Photography is inherently a mono-directional action, where the photographer takes a picture while the subject passively poses and is not involved in the image-making process.
 The artists in As We See It explored what happens when the photographer allows the subject to become part of the process, working in tandem to create the final image.
 By engaging with the subject more interactively, the images became a shared product that illustrates the personal, living stories of the artists and their worlds.

 Featured artists: Jamison Chas Banks, Tom Jones, Larry McNeil, Wendy Red Star, Matika Wilbur, Will Wilson and Tiffiney Yazzie.

-Co-curator India Young is completing of doctorate in Art History as an Andrew W. Mellon Fellow at the University of New Mexico and works as an independent curator.
+India Young is completing a doctorate in Art History as an Andrew W. Mellon Fellow at the University of New Mexico and works as an independent curator.
 Her primary research focuses on prints and the conceptual transfer of idea to image, while her curatorial mandate privileges Indigenous viewpoints.